-The Pennsylvania Trolley Museum encourages requests from schools and organizations serving individuals with special needs.
+The Pennsylvania Trolley Museum encourages requests from schools and organizations serving individuals with special needs, homeschool groups, or other educational groups such as Scouts.
 The Museum Educator and staff can adapt the field trip to create customized experiences for students.

 Education Program Offerings

-If you are interested in a program that is not listed for your grade level, please contact Sarah Lerch, Museum Educator.
+If you are interested in a program that is not listed for your grade level or are interested in a digital presentation, please contact the Museum Educator.
 We are able to integrate your specific goals and coordinate with your classroom unit.
 All programs align with Pennsylvania Academic Standards 3.2, 3.4, 8.1, and 8.2.

 Essential Questions: What is a trolley and who rode trolleys?

 Content Themes: Learning Through Play, Historical Analysis & Skills Development, Pennsylvania History, Electricity, Technology & History

 Program Description: Students are introduced to trolleys as a means of transportation, what makes them go, and who rode them.
 Through a participatory exploration of the Trolley Display Building and hands-on activities, students will learn where electric trolleys fit into transportation history and why they were/are important in people’s daily lives.

 Essential Question: Why was the trolley invented and how did trolleys change people’s lives?

 Content Themes: Historical Analysis & Skills Development, Pennsylvania History, Technology & History, Electricity, Transportation Technology